Using the Outcomes Stars – from Practitioner to Trainer

 How can the Outcomes Star data can be used?

-The strengths of our service demonstrated that we were making immense changes in areas of routine and boundaries, and as this was the key work we were doing the Star helped us to evidence the changes.
+The strengths of our service demonstrated that we were making immense changes in areas of routine and boundaries, and the Star helped us to evidence the changes.

 Why should you use the Outcomes Star?